-Sleeve gastrectomy in Mexico is just one of the bariatric (weight loss) procedures available to obese patients looking to lose massive amounts of weight and changing their life forever.
+Sleeve gastrectomy is just one of the most effective bariatric (weight loss) procedures available for obese patients looking to lose a considerable amount of weight, changing their life forever.

-Also known as a gastric sleeve, it is now becoming more popular than the gastric band for achieving dramatic and long-lasting weight loss.
+Also known as a gastric sleeve or lap-band, this is now becoming more popular than the gastric band for achieving dramatic, long-lasting weight loss.
 Unlike the gastric band, sleeve gastrectomy is a permanent, irreversible procedure, and this is something you should bear in mind when you are considering your options.

-It is important to note that a sleeve gastrectomy, in common with other forms of bariatric surgery, is major surgery and you should weigh up the practicalities of, say, air travel to a destination as an overweight patient, and returning after your procedure.
+It is important to note that a sleeve gastrectomy, in common with other forms of bariatric surgery, is a major surgery, and therefore you should weigh up the practicalities of undergoing surgery abroad as an overweight patient.
 You may also have to consider how easy it is going to be for you to go for check-ups, which is why many Americans and Canadians having weight loss surgery tend to travel not too far away – and why Mexico fits the bill.

 Particularly in the field of medical tourism, which is a growth area, consistently positive reports from patients about the high standards of care they have received ensures that more patients are encouraged to try the services for themselves, especially because they can save many thousands of dollars.

 With regard to having any medical procedure abroad, our advice is always to do your homework.
 Find out all you can about the procedure, and assess how feasible traveling is for you.
 If surgery abroad is the right option, use our website to search destinations and reputable surgeons.